LuoYinChuan/EventHorizon-Mod-UAV/README.md

 If you are doing it for the first time, you can click <a href="https://github.com/LuoYinChuan/EventHorizon-Mod-UAV/wiki/Put-the-editor-into-the-database">here</a> to start learning
 </br>
 # Submission specification：
+  * File naming rules should follow hump naming rules
+  * The file name format should be ID - file name - .json
   * The chartlet size should not exceed 600 * 600 (PX)
   * Component ID should not be repeated
   * Components should not affect game balance